 How do you feel about the following prices?

-Well if you are like the people researched by the US Journal of Consumer Psychology, you would perceive the 4th option as cheaper or more attractive.
+If you are like the people researched by the US Journal of Consumer Psychology, you would perceive the 4th option as cheaper or more attractive.

-That’s because it’s smaller than the rest text-wise and it appears to be cheaper.
+That’s because it’s smaller than the rest text-wise, and it appears to be cheaper.

 They should appear cheaper and thus lead to higher conversions.